Random line graphs and edge-attributed network inference

 \begin{prop} Let $G=([n],E)$ be a graph, $L(G)=(E,\mathcal{E})$ its line graph, and $\widehat{m}=|E|$.
 Then where $D$ is the diagonal matrix with $D_{i,i}=\mathrm{deg}_{G}(i), 1\leq i\leq n$.
 In the latter case, \end{prop}

-This result follows from the known decomposition $A(L(G))=B^TB-2I,$ where $B$ is the incidence matrix of the graph $G$ \cite[pg.~136]{skiena_discrete}, but we include its proof in Appendix~\ref{S:proofs} for completeness.
+This result follows from the known decomposition $A(L(G))=B^TB-2I,$ where $B$ is the incidence matrix of the graph $G$ \cite[pg.~136]{skiena_discrete}, but we include its proof in the in the supplement for completeness.

 Of course, given our definition for the mean of $A(L(G))$, one case that is of particular interest is when $G=K_n$.
-The next corollary describes this matrix's eigenvalues, and is proved alongside the preceding proposition in Appendix~\ref{S:proofs}.
+The next corollary describes this matrix's eigenvalues, and is proved alongside the preceding proposition.

 \begin{cor} \end{cor}

 This proposition has important implications.
 First, the nontrivial eigenvalues of the line graph are exactly a translation of the eigenvalues of $A(G)+D$.
 In the case when $\widehat{m}\geq n$, this means that if $\widehat{m}$ grows in size, none of the new eigenvalues in the spectrum of $A(L(G))+2I$ will be nonzero, but all of the important convergence occurs in the relationship between $\sigma(A(G)+D)$ and $\sigma(A(K_{n})+(n-1)I).$ Second, we see that comparing $A(G)$ and $A(L(G))$ is difficult, but this difficulty can be ameliorated by looking at $A(G)+D$ and $A(L(G))+2I$.
 In particular, $A(L(G))+2I$ is a rank-$n$ positive semidefinite matrix as long as $\widehat{m}\geq n$, and this rank does not change as $\widehat{m}$ does.
 Were we to instead consider $A(L(G))$ without this addition, we would have a rank-$\widehat{m}$ matrix, where the rank changes as the size of $E$ does.